NJR Data Quality Audit - a progress update from NJR Data Quality Chairman, Mr Matthew Porteous

 5. Provide appropriate external review to ensure compliance

 The data quality audit

-Key to this strategy has been the NJR’s national programme aimed at assessing data completeness and quality within the registry.
-Known more simply as the Data Quality Audit, the programme has allowed the NJR to compare patient record for record procedures recorded in local hospitals’ databases (Patient Administration System) to the registry, with the aim of investigating the accurate number of arthroplasty procedures submitted compared to the number carried out.
+The NJR’s Data Quality Audit programme is designed to assess the completeness and quality of the data submitted to the NJR.
+It enables the NJR to compare patient records for procedures recorded in local hospitals’ databases (e.g. Patient Administration Systems) to the registry, with the aim of investigating the accurate number of arthroplasty procedures submitted, compared to the number carried out.

-More consistent with the primary aims of the NJR is revision surgery, an indication of implant failure or surgical performance.
-This is determined by linking a primary arthroplasty procedure to a secondary procedure, which typically occurs a number of years after the primary procedure.
+Revision surgery is an indicator of implant failure or surgical performance.
+This is determined by linking a primary arthroplasty procedure to a subsequent procedure which typically occurs a number of years after the primary procedure.
 Therefore, compliance with reporting revision surgical procedures is essential to estimate implant failure rates and surgical performance more accurately.

 What have we learnt so far?

 For the first year of the audit, all of the 149 eligible NHS trusts and health boards had completed the audit.
 It showed that, whilst the number of missing records was low (5.82%), the proportion of missing revision procedures was higher than that for primary procedures (9.47% for hips and 9.87% for knees).